happyjimbo/Cpp-Shooty-McShootface/README.md

 ### Visuals and Animation
 - **Fragment Shaders**:
-    - Flash shader for the player aircraft on hit.
+    - A shader to flash the player aircraft on hit.
-    - Cloud distortion shader for dynamic visuals.
+    - A shader to distort the clouds for a more natural effect.
 - **Visual Effects**:
     - **Parallax Scrolling**: Adds depth to the ground and cloud layers.
 - **Sprite Animation**: Frame-based animations using sprite sheets for smooth visuals.